jamesconradshea/civ4/btsColorEditor/README.md

 # Running

 1) Run btsColorEditor.py with python.exe.
 Normally the Python
-   installer will register itself to open Python files so you can probably just double-click.
-This will back up your existing color definitions to CIV4PlayerColorInfos.xml-orig and CIV4ColorVals.xml-orig, just in case you need to get them back.
-Note that CIV4PlayerColorInfos.xml and CIV4ColorVals.xml are the only files the editor writes.
+   installer will register python.exe to open Python files so you can probably just double-click.
+This will back up your existing color definitions to CIV4PlayerColorInfos.xml-orig, CIV4ColorVals.xml-orig, and Civ4CivilizationInfos.xml-orig, just in case you need to get them back.
+Note that these are the only files the editor writes.
 2) To edit the colors for each civ, just click on the colored buttons next to their names.
 When done, click "Save".